MicrosoftDocs/dynamics-365-project-operations/articles/revenue-recognition/Revenuerecogntionforcontractlines.md

 [Project contract lines overview](../pro/sales/manage-contract-values-project-based-sales.md)

-This article provides an overview for project contract lines.
+This article provides an overview of project contract lines.

 [Map projects and tasks to a project contract line](../pro/sales/mapping-projects-tasks-contract-line-sales.md)